 This is a great leader, but they can be hard to work for.
 They set the bar high and are naturally high achievers.
 Their organizations achieve HUGE things.
 The only problem is most of the people who work for them cannot keep up with their pace or expectations.

 These are the leaders who go on to become CSMs and General Officers.
 They are naturally good at what they do, but what makes them special is they can bring people together and unify them.
 They bring out the best in others.
 They unite people.
 They give people purpose and make them part of something greater than themselves.
 I was blessed to work with several people like this during my military career.
 They all went on to become 2, 3, or 4 Star Generals.

 What Worked for Me

 To close out this article, I figured I would share a few Army leadership styles that worked well for me during my Army career.

 First off, I loved to ask questions.
-I figured I would never learn as much by talking than I would by listening.
+I figured I would learn more by listening than talking.
 I love asking questions such as:

 - What would you do if you were in charge of this situation?

 - What do you think is the best way to do this?

 What I quickly discovered is I had some talented, creative people under my leadership who thought of things I never would have considered myself.

 Another leadership style that worked well for me was to encourage people to make mistakes.
 None of us are perfect.
 Your Soldiers want to please you, but they will mess up from time to time.
 They are human, just like you.
 Let your people know it’s okay to make mistakes.
 Just don’t make the same mistake twice.
 Learn from it and improve.